vanhoangkha/sample-costminimizer/README.md

 #3.
 If running inside of an EC2 instance, the command will use the permissions in the [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) assigned to the instance.

+**Install with Q CLI**
 Just execute this bash Q CLI command:

+_Note: if you are using the --profile option, tell Q Chat to use --profile and the name of the profile._
 ```
 q chat "can you install the tool CosMinimizer that is availble in the repository https://github.com/aws-samples/sample-costminimizer.git.